Dynatrace-APAC/dynatrace-apac.github.io/workshops/azure-partner.md

 >
 > What other components were called?
 >
-> Did you have to do any instrumentation to get this visibility?
+> Did you have to do manually instrument the app or do any coding to get this visibility?

 <!-- ------------------------ -->
 ## Deploy Weather Express Web App - A Web UI over the weather-restify api
 Duration: 5

-### Deploy Weather Express WebApp
+### (a) Deploy Weather Express WebApp

 In this exercise, you will deploy a Azure WebApp web service that renders a Web UI and provides an interactive interface to display weather information.